Gomaro/calendar/README.md

 # calendar
-small project that generate a calendar with the appoinments
+small project that generate a calendar with the appointments